Download PDF: Appleby, Religious Violence

 Yet such ambiguity invites chaos as well as creativity.
 Not least, it erodes the theoretical foundations supporting an empirically accurate portrait of fundamentalists as unmistakably modern and selective retrievers of the elements of religious traditions, including apocalyptic and dualist habits of mind, for the purpose of constructing religiously nuanced alternatives to an overweening, hostile, secular political and cultural milieu.
 One of the alternatives is the creation of a theocratic state or transnational community by means of extremist violence, including terrorism.
 But there are literally hundreds of millions of “true believers” within global religious communities who have adopted the fundamentalist mode of religiosity while rejecting any form of terrorism or violent apocalypticism.
+If you are interested in joining a religious community, that offers a safe environment and allows you to practice your religion freely then you might want to check out a place like amelia island.
+However, there are loads of communities that you could go to if you wanted.
 Confident in their use of synecdoche, however, the “pathological religion” camp chooses the extreme point on the spectrum as the representative of the whole.
 They fail to explain why the vast majority of the world’s fundamentalists do not take up the sword.
 In sum, the phenomenon under scrutiny in this volume might more coherently be called The Extremist Mindset, toward which a subset of religious fundamentalists arguably is drawn.

 An interpretive approach informed by a psychological perspective need not be reductive or unhelpfully destabilizing of even elastic definitions of religion, as the psychoanalyst Sudhir Kakar demonstrates in his nuanced study of communal conflict in India, The Colors of Violence.61 An extended case study of the Hindu-Muslim riots in Hyderabad in 1990, triggered by the Babri Masjid conflict, the argument unfolds through consideration of information collected from interpretive interviews with both Hindu and Muslim leaders of violent mobs as well as with the victims of violence.
 The psychological mechanism that Kakar most often uncovers is Freudian “projection,” whereby one ethnoreligious group, employing a kind of reverse mimetic desire, projects its own insecurities and self-doubt upon the reified other (e.g., Hindus characterize Muslims as “sexual animals,” “polluted,” “dirty,” etc.) The displacement and feelings of alienation that invariably accompany rapid but haphazard modernization and urbanization, Kakar suggests, increases the appeal of membership in groups with absolute value systems and with little tolerance for deviation from their norms.
 Yet Kakar, observing with a critical empathy, restrains from equating membership in such communities with a psychological disorder.